 The Secret Society of Millionaires system claims to have been put together by a millionaire mentor & this so-called mentor states he’s going to teach you how you can quit your job, work from home & access a secret automated system that’ll allegedly see you generating a ton of money online.

 It immediately reminds me of the My Millionaire Mentor scam that I exposed on here before.

 You’re to believe that everything will be pretty much “done-for-you” and it explicitly states that it doesn’t involve any sort of multi-level-marketing or pyramid schemes but I can tell you right from the off that’s a blatant lie.

-The reason I say it’s a lie is because the Secret Society of Millionaires website has merely been put together to push you into purchasing something called MOBE, which is a multi-level-marketing business opportunity.
+The reason I say it’s a lie is that the Secret Society of Millionaires website has merely been put together to push you into purchasing something called MOBE, which is a multi-level-marketing business opportunity.

 So yes, it is MLM (even though they claim it isn’t).

-The reason it pushes you into buying that program is because the creator of the Secret Society of Millionaires website is an affiliate of MOBE which means if you buy into it then he gets paid a commission.
+The reason it pushes you into buying that program is that the creator of the Secret Society of Millionaires website is an affiliate of MOBE which means if you buy into it then he gets paid a commission.

 So essentially the Secret Society of Millionaires website is just set out to trick people into spending money on MOBE & when you do, that’s when you’ll find out things aren’t quite as easy as promised.

 You’ll also find out that you’ll be required to spend as much as $50k (yes $50,000 smackers) to get right through the full program… But you’ll soon see all that in a moment when I explain how it all works…